jinq0123/hotfix/README.md

 What does hotfix do
 ---------------------
-If we has a test.lua
+If we have a test.lua
 ```lua
 local M = {}